-5.2 Performance Evaluation
+5.6 Performance evaluation

 We evaluated our viewfs implementation against three popular filesystem benchmarks and compared it with the baseline ext2 performance, the file system viewfs is based upon.
 The experiments were conducted on a P4 1.6 GHz Dell Inspiron 8200 with 512 MB RAM running RedHat Linux with kernel 2.6.11.3.
 All results were averaged over multiple runs.
+It is important to note that the number of users that access a particular view does not have an additional impact on our performance since each user independently accesses the view directory.
+The performance will be impacted only due to additional inode lookups required to identify appropriate view directories.
+To evaluate this, we used two viewfs scenarios:

-We used two viewfs scenarios - (1) viewfs-owner: when an owner is accessing her data, and (2) viewfs-other when a user is accessing the data from an others view.
+- 1 viewfs-owner: when an owner is accessing her data - 2 viewfs-other: when a user is accessing the data from an others view.

 Note that additional view name lookups occur only in the latter scenario, so the former scenario is an indication of any other viewfs overheads, for example, of using bind mounts and would also be an estimate of impact on users with switched off VBAC model.

-5.2.1 Andrew Benchmark
+5.7 Andrew benchmark

-Andrew benchmark [27] is a popular filesystem benchmark.
-It emulates a software development workload and has five phases: (1) creates subdirectories recursively; (2) copies a source tree; (3) examines the status of all the files in the tree without examining their data; (4) examines every byte of data in all the files; and (5) compiles and links the files.
+Andrew benchmark (Howard et al., 1988) is a popular filesystem benchmark.
+It emulates a software development workload and has five phases:

+- 1 creates subdirectories recursively

+- 2 copies a source tree

+- 3 examines the status of all the files in the tree without examining their data

+- 4 examines every byte of data in all the files

+- 5 compiles and links the files.

 For our experiments, it compiled an OpenSSH-2 client.
 In the viewfs-other implementation the benchmark was run by an other user in the owner's view directory.
-Figure-3 plots the times (in ms) on log scale for each of the phases.
-Table-7 show the overheads of the viewfs-other implementation over ext2.
+Figure 3 plots the times (in ms) on log scale for each of the phases.